Category

 - Give feedback on a project — What did students do well?
 What should they focus on next time?

-Jane H., a teacher in Prodigy’s Champions Club, knows the importance of building a growth mindset:
+Jane H., a teacher, knows the importance of building a growth mindset:

 “At the beginning of the year we discuss growth mindset versus fixed mindset and the students create posters for the classroom.
 I regularly refer to a growth mindset throughout the year.
 I encourage students to create an atmosphere where it’s safe to take risks, make mistakes, develop perseverance and enjoy learning new things.”